PunkUnicorn/The-Return-of-Tom-Thumb/title.md

  The brothers and Tom escaped, hurray,

- They stole his boots and ran away.
+ They stole his boots and ran away.</sub>

 ![](cover.png)